kixlab/kixlab.github.io/_posts/news/2016-07-01-kixlab-open.markdown

 title: "KIXLAB Open!"
 date: 2016-07-01 00:00:00
 author: Admin
-categories:
+categories: news
-- blog
-- News
-img: post02.jpg
+img: Kixlab_open.png
-thumb: thumb02.jpg
+thumb: thumbs/Kixlab_open.jpg
 ---

-# KIXLAB OPEN

-## KAIST IX Lab
+The new KAIST Interaction Lab has officially opened.
+We are kicking off with one Ph.D. student and five summer undergrad interns.